drayzii/native-api/README.md

 npm install sequelize -g
 ```

-Then install all project dependencies
+- Then install all project dependencies

 ```
 npm install
 ```

-Add a `.env` file to store all our variables.
+- Add a `.env` file to store all our variables.
 ```
 touch .env
 ```
-Add a database url link to this variable in the `.env` file
+- Add a postgres database url link to this variable in the `.env` file

 ```
 DEV_DATABASE_URL=
 ```

-Run the app with the command
+- Run the app with the command
 ```
 npm run dev
 ```